 “Honestly,” Beecher continued, “there is much anticipation on campus even before the call for entries goes out.
 But once it does, it is a total team effort.
 Employees across all areas of the university rally together to build our team.”

 Wegmans Food Markets had the largest team, with a whopping 443 of its Central New York employees.
 Its grocery rival, Tops Markets, was second with 231.
 In large part due to their efforts, the turnout nearly matched the Syracuse Corporate Challenge all-time attendance record of 8,564 in 2014.

-And, in some cases, an even of sartorial splendor.
+There was quantity, and there was creative quality.
 Most companies design their own t-shirts, and few are as creative as those designed by Syracuse Orthopedic Specialists (SOS).